the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `clustering` - tracing bitcoin via blockchain analysis; tracing Bitcoin user wallets by tracking wallet “change” creation; using tags; peel chains [How to Peel a Million: Validating and Expanding Bitcoin Clusters](https://arxiv.org/pdf/2205.13882.pdf) Sarah Meiklejohn and team; also [A Fistful of Bitcoins: Characterizing Payments Among Men with No Names](https://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf)

+`codecopy` - copying code from one place to another is handled by the `opcode` codecopy, which takes in 3 arguments:
+    - `t:` the destination position of the code, in memory.
+Let’s arbitrarily save the code to the 0x00 position ;f: the current position of the runtime opcodes, in reference to the entire bytecode.
+Remember that f starts after initialization opcodes end.
+What a chicken and egg problem!
+This value is currently unknown to you; `s:` size of the code, in bytes.
+Recall that 604260805260206080f3 is 10 bytes long (or 0x0a in hex).

 `Compound` - a DeFi lending protocol that allows users to earn interest on their cryptocurrencies by depositing them into one of several pools

 `coinbase transaction` - the first transaction in a block.
 Miners use it to collect the block reward, and any additional transaction fees.